gvwilson/sensibleadventures/nardica/nardica.md

-The view on the control panel shifted as the drone tilted its camera forward and narrowed its focus to zoom in on a dark blur that squatted on the horizon like a cockroach on a dirty floor.
+The view on the control panel shifted as the drone tilted its camera forward and narrowed its focus to zoom in on a dark blur that squatted on the ocean below like a cockroach on a dirty floor.
 Its outline remained blurry even as it grew larger.
-That was the dazzle,
+That was its camo,
 Iffy guessed---thousands of micro-thin strips of camo absorbing and re-emitting light, infrared, radar, and everything else that might give reveal the ship's actual position and profile.
+The flurries of multi-colored speckles that swept across the image every few seconds were the camo's electronic counterpart at work, doing for the intruder what she hoped Wales' gear was doing for the *Guinevere*.

 Even blurred,
-she was a frightening sight.
+the ship was a frightening sight.
-Where the *Guinevere* stood up in the water, proud of being a working ship, the intruder was built low and lean, the narrow V of her wake betraying the power of her engines.
+Where the *Guinevere* stood up in the water, the intruder was built low and lean, the narrow V of her wake betraying the power of her engines.

 "How fast is that thing o' yours movin'?"
-Uncle Jack asked as the ship grew larger on the screen.
+Uncle Jack asked as the ship swelled on the screen.

 "Mach three and change,"
 Wales replied.
 "Which will be worth exactly nothing if they spot it.
 Hang on."

-The image tilted and swooped.
-Iffy's stomach lurched in sympathy as the drone dove toward the sea below, straightening out at the last moment to skim the tops of the waves.
+The image tilted and swooped as the drone dove toward the sea below, levelling off at the last moment to skim the tops of the waves.
-A trio of graphs suddenly appeared at the top of the feed.
+A trio of graphs appeared at the top of the control panel.
-Wales muttered a curse under his breath.
+Wales cursed under his breath.
 "They've got some kind multipath radar rig."

 "Is that bad?"